v-poghosyan/palettes/README.md

 Palettes is published on Github Pages at the following [link](https://v-poghosyan.github.io/palettes/).

 If you wish to run Palettes locally instead follow these steps:
-1. Clone the project: git clone https://github.com/v-poghosyan/palettes.git;
+1. Clone the project: `git clone https://github.com/v-poghosyan/palettes.git`
-2. Go to the project folder: cd palettes;
+2. Go to the project folder: `cd palettes`;
-3. Download the dependencies: npm install;
+3. Download the dependencies: `npm install`;
-4. Start the application: npm start.
+4. Start the application: `npm start`.

 ### 🔧 Tools and libraries used